 Introduces the community and family systems in Islam, their underpinnings and reform mechanisms.
 It examines the problems these systems encounter and shatters misconceptions about them.
 It also presents the application of Sharia Law in pertinent contexts.
-The course counts as a social science component of the university General Education Requirements.

 ISL 113 Islamic Studies II